Taraxacum: Nectar

 Szabo studied nectar secretion in a dandelion patch over two years (59.2 and 8.9 /m2 in 1981 and 1982).
 He measured average nectar volume at 7.4 μl/flower in 1981 and 3.7 μl/flower in 1982.
 The flowers tended to open in the morning and close in the afternoon with the concentrations significantly higher on the second day.

 Leaves

+Boy and Rabbit by Henry Raeburn, 1814.
+The rabbit is shown eating dandelion leaves.

 Insects eat the leaves of dandelions, especially species of Lepidoptera, which includes butterflies and moths.
-A study in Kargil, India, found that the most frequent insect visitors to dandelions were butterflies followed by species of hymenoptera and diptera.
+A study in Kargil, India, found that the most frequent insect visitors to dandelions were butterflies followed by species of Hymenoptera and Diptera.

 As invasive species

-Dandelions can cause significant economic damage as an invasive species and infestation of other crops worldwide; in some jurisdictions, the species T. officinale is listed as a noxious weed.
+Dandelions can cause significant economic damage as an invasive species and infestation of other crops worldwide.
+In Canada, the species T. officinale is listed as a noxious weed by Saskatchewan, Québec, and Manitoba.
 It can also be considered invasive in protected areas such as national parks.
 For example, Denali National Park and Preserve in Alaska lists Taraxacum officinale as the most common invasive species in the park and hosts an annual "Dandelion Demolition" event where volunteers are trained to remove the plant from the park's roadsides.